embracenothing/yplusplus/README.md

 - keys Z, X, C, and V start aim, recoil, bots and prefire, respectively
 - press G to disconnect from the map and reset all keybinds to default (autoexec)

+recoil, bots and prefire modes use handedness switcher that automatically changes handedness every 10 shots/sprays, this un-trains dependence on viewmodel when peeking/spraying.
+You can disable it by editing binds in y++\binds

 ## aim
 - workout 1: precision despawn taps - horizontal
 - workout 2: precision despawn taps - horizontal and vertical